The Fundamentals Problem

 We are biased to not see the Fundamentals Problem due to our recency bias, availability bias, and categorization bias.

-Further, people have categorization bias that follows the often incorrect logic that things in one category should always be go with (be solved by) things in the same or similar category.
+Further, people have a categorization bias that follows the (often incorrect) logic that things in one category should always go with (be solved by) things in the same or similar category.

-For instance, humans tend to believe that big challenges are solved by big things or aggressive things should be solved with aggressive things (“fight fire with fire”).
-But, sometimes, big challenges can be solved with small solutions and aggressive things can be solved with kindness.
+For instance, humans tend to believe that big challenges are solved by big solutions or aggressive problems should be solved with aggressive actions (“fight fire with fire”).
+But, sometimes, big challenges can be solved with small solutions and aggressive problems can be solved with kindness.

-And, sometimes, new challenges can be solved by older or even more timeless fundamentals.
+In sum, new challenges can be solved by older or even more timeless fundamentals; our bias just prevents us from seeing this.

 I have seen how the Fundamentals Problem exists among the brightest minds and within the most advanced organizations in the world.

-My argument for the Fundamentals Problem first began years ago after extensive experience as a consultant and educator to Nike, Google, Blizzard, Netflix, Apple, P&G, and many start-ups.
+My argument for the Fundamentals Problem first began years ago, after extensive experience as a consultant and educator for Nike, Google, Blizzard, Netflix, Apple, P&G, and many start-ups.

-Everywhere, I kept finding smart and talented people who were missing or forgetting fundamentals, and having more troubles because of it.
+Everywhere, I kept finding smart, talented, and innovative people who were missing or forgetting fundamentals, and who were experiencing more troubles because of it.

-The approach also further influenced from my personal experience combatting the Fundamentals Problem in academia as a behavioral scientist at Duke University and a business professor at the University of Oregon.
+The approach is also further influenced by my personal experience combatting the Fundamentals Problem in academia as a behavioral scientist at Duke University and a business professor at the University of Oregon.

-Even in these great institutions of learning, many classes overlooked and under nurtured fundamental skills at the undergraduate and especially graduate level.
+Even in these great institutions of learning, many classes overlooked and under nurtured fundamental skills at the undergraduate and, especially, at the graduate level.

-As a scientists and innovator, I continued to be obsessed with new ideas and skills, but as a consultant and educator, I have come to believe a fundamental problem of our modern era is the fundamentals.
+As a scientists and innovator, I continue to be obsessed with new ideas and skills, but as a consultant and educator, I have come to believe a fundamental problem of our modern era is the missing fundamentals.

-If we want to solve the new, we must also deeply remember and nuture fundamental ideas and skills.
+If we want to solve the new, we must also deeply remember and nurture fundamental ideas and skills.

-At his project Hiduke House, he hosts the podcast Original & Powerful Ideas and writes about many different ideas in science, business, and art.
+At Hiduke House, he hosts the podcast Original & Powerful Ideas and writes about many different ideas in science, business, and art.

-At On Your Feet he designs and delivers many workshops on on widely useful fundamental skills as well as more niche skills from behavior science and design.
+At On Your Feet he designs and delivers ideation workshops and skills training workshops on widely useful fundamental skills, including many from behavioral science, storytelling, and design.